opnuub/iac-riscv-cw-24/Michael.md

 3. Fast LRU determination
 4. Efficient way selection

-## 4. Memory Controller Design
+## 5. Memory Controller Design
-The original memory hierachy design looked like this with the processor:
+The original memory hierachy design from pipeline looked like this with the processor:
 ![alt text](Cache/images/OriginalHierachy.jpg)

 To integrate the design with caches, I implemented based on the original DataMemory.sv, and Renamed it as MemoryController, with the following logic of how the interior design looks like:
 ![alt text](Cache/images/MemoryHierachy.jpg)
-### 4.1 Controller Interface
+### 5.1 Controller Interface
 ```systemverilog
 module MemoryController #(
     parameter DATA_WIDTH = 32,